alanjameschapman/pet-image-classifier/README.md

 - The dataset has been taken from Kaggle and is publicly available [here](https://www.kaggle.com/datasets/rafsunahmad/choose-your-pet).
 - There are 2262 images split into 74 directories (animals), where each directory has between 27 and 50 images; the median is perhaps 30 images per directory.
-- Images are high res (1000-2000px per side).
-Image file size ranges from 10kB-1MB with the median around 500kB perhaps.
+- Image size: images are high res (1000-2000px per side).
+- File size: Image file size ranges from 10kB-1MB with the median around 500kB perhaps.
 NB.
 GitHub docs suggests limit for GitHub Free plan is actually 2GB so this shouldn't cause a problem.
+The total dataset size is around 1.1GB.
 - There are no Ethical or Privacy concerns regarding the dataset, which does not contain any personal information or sensitive data.

 ## Epic 3: Data Preparation